How can coaching help me?

 Call Christina Veselak today at (303) 888-9617 or click here to request an appointment.

-She specializes in the use of psychotherapy, EMDR, and inner child work for PTSD, addiction recovery, anxiety, chronic pain and illness and life transitions.
+As an online Relapse Prevention and Recovery Coach based in Wayne, WV, and owner of Garden Gate Counseling, Christina Veselak specializes in the use of various coaching modalities for addiction recovery, relapse prevention, anxiety, chronic pain and illness and life transitions.
 As a Mental Health Nutritionist she utilizes integrative nutrition approaches, such as amino acid therapy to address the biochemical drivers of chronic relapse, anxiety, depression, violence, drug and alcohol withdrawal, food addiction, and hypoglycemia.
 Learn more about her treatment approach as a Mental Health Nutritionist here.
-Serving such areas as Englewood, Aurora, Centennial, and Highlands Ranch, Christina Veselak’s office is located in southeast Denver.
+While all of her services are available online and by telephone, Christina Veselak’s office is located in Wayne, WV, outside of Huntington.